verdantlearn/gis-beginner-oe4bw/modules/Introduction/_posts/2000-02-01-holding-page.md

 ---
-title: Countdown...
+title: Awaiting release
 ---

-The next part of this module has yet to be published :exclamation: - please revisit this module on Friday 11 June to see more
+The next part of this module has yet to be published :exclamation:

+Please revisit this module after Friday 11 June when the remaining materials will be released